imoppa/format-text-cli/README.md

 For instance,

 ```
-This is                        some very badly             formatted
+This is

-text.
-It is going to be a quick but slightly challenging exercise for some
-cli tooling related development more than data structure and algorithm.

-However, this essentially comes down to the data structure and algorithm.

-Good luck!
+a badly formatted file.
+This line is pretty long!
+It's way more than 80 characters!
+I feel a line
+wrap coming on!

+This      is a second paragraph with extraneous whitespace.
 ```

 into

 ```
-This is some very badly formatted text.
-It is going to be a quick but slightly challenging exercise for some
-cli tooling related development more than data structure and algorithm.

-However, this essentially comes down to the data structure and algorithm.
-Good luck!
+This is a badly formatted file.
+This line is pretty long!
+It's way more than 80
+characters!
+I feel a line wrap coming on!

+This is a second paragraph with extraneous whitespace.
 ```

 This applications may need the following areas to look at;